What is a housing benefit overpayment?

 If the amount you are paying back causes you financial difficulty, ask for a reduction from the council.
 If they are unhelpful, consider making a complaint.

 If you do not repay the money, the council may take you to court.
 If you are struggling financially, they may agree to write off the overpayment, although this is rare.
 You will need to show the local authority your budget, evidence how you will be unable to meet your essential living costs and provide evidence of any physical or mental health problems.
-Use our Digital Advice Tool to check your budget.
+Use My Money Steps to work out your budget.